groupwhere/homeassistant-tivo/README.md

 Issues:

 ```
-1. Socket timeout occurs when connecting to a Tivo which is currently playing a recording, etc. (i.e. not in LiveTV mode)
+1. Socket timeout occurs when connecting to a Tivo which is currently playing a recording,
-    This should be captured now but requires further testing...
+    etc. (i.e. not in LiveTV mode)  This should be captured now but requires further testing...
+2. Scheduling of regular zap updates not quite working.
+Running during the regular cycle
+    would be a waste of remote calls, so more work needs to be done here.
 ```

 More to come...